Monday, December 22, 2025

 Phuntsho Rapten, a member of Good Governance Committee, National Council said,“When the pay revision report was deliberated in 2023, this issue was discussed then and not only at that time, but in previous sessions as well.
 Typically, the ruling government deliberates on pay revision during its term, and during those deliberations we examined the issue thoroughly, identifying vulnerable areas and the need for differentiated incentives for officials.”

-He added that the committee have recommended providing adequate funding and resources to law enforcement agencies such as the Anti-Corruption Commission, police, OAG, and the judiciary to strengthen specialised capabilities in areas such as digital forensics and financial investigations.
+He added that the committee has recommended providing adequate funding and resources to law enforcement agencies such as the Anti-Corruption Commission, police, OAG, and the judiciary to strengthen specialised capabilities in areas such as digital forensics and financial investigations.

 The House discussed five recommendations proposed by the committee, approving four by a show of hands.
 One recommendation was sent back to the committee for review in consultation with members involved.